iotdb-lsmod/iotdb-lsmod/README.md

 ## How to execute

 1. Compile the time series database [IoTDB](https://github.com/apache/iotdb/tree/research/outlier) by the following command.
-There is also a well compiled database in the folder ***opensource-data***.
+There is also a well compiled database in the folder ***apache-iotdb-0.13.3-all-bin***.

 ```
 mvn clean package -DskipTests -Dcheckstyle.skip=True